Deletecat/ds-flashcart-guide/docs/carts/ace3ds_plus_r4ils.md

 * r4infinity.com 2
 * r4ixds.com 2014 white version
 * woodr4isdhc.com carts
+* (possibly) DSTTi.cc - Behaves like an Ace3ds+ where it only activates when an SD card is inserted, though it has not been tested with the ace3ds+ kernel.
+IF you have this cart, please open an issue and let me know if it works!
 * Unlabelled cart with a red PCB - Note: There are different types of unlabelled red cart, see here to differentiate between them: (URL PLACEHOLDER)

 !> DO NOT install YSMenu on these carts.
 While some of them may appear similar to the timebomb clones from r4isdhc.com, none of these carts can use YSMenu

-These carts will use the Ace3ds+ wood 1.62, this is not r4 wood 1.62.
+These carts will use the Ace3ds+ wood 1.62 kernel, this is not R4 wood 1.62.
-Ace3ds+ wood 1.62 is based on an old version of R4 wood, it's not based on R4 wood 1.62 as the name might suggest.
+Ace3ds+ wood is based on an old version of R4 wood, it's not based on R4 wood 1.62 as the name might suggest.
 It is missing some anti-piracy patches but nonetheless is good for game compatibility!

 ## Setup (Ace3ds+ Wood 1.62)